Documentation Index

 How Markets Resolve

-Markets resolve based on their specific resolution criteria:- Automated Resolution: Some markets resolve automatically using tracked data (e.g., stock prices, sports scores)
+- Automated Resolution: Some markets resolve automatically using tracked data (stock prices, sports scores, etc.)

-- Admin Resolution: Admins determine the outcome based on the market’s criteria
+- Admin Resolution: Admins determine the outcome based on the market’s stated criteria

 Settlement Process